Mihailo Živković: Serbo-Bulgarian war and armistice

-With the outbreak of war with Bulgaria in 1885, Zivković-Gvozdeni first commanded a company in the 2nd Battalion of the 11th Infantry Regiment.
+With the outbreak of war with Bulgaria in 1885, Zivković first commanded a company in the 2nd Battalion of the 11th Infantry Regiment.
 He later became the commander of the 2nd Battalion, which captured three Bulgarian army positions near Aldomirovtsi.
-With an armistice signed with Bulgaria, Zivković-Gvozdeni was appointed in March 1886 he was a company commander in the 11th Guards Battalion, and from April from December 1887.
-Adjutant Chief of the General Staff.
+With an armistice signed with Bulgaria, Zivković-Gvozdeni was appointed in March 1886 as a company commander in the 11th Guards Battalion, and from April from December 1887 Adjutant Chief of the General Staff.

-In December 1887, Zivković-Gvozdeni was sent to military college in Russia.
+In December 1887, Zivković was sent to military college in Russia.
 While there, he practiced with the 145th Imperial Regiment of the Russian Imperial Army in St. Petersburg.
-He took part in the maneuvers that were carried out in Russia in 1889.
-Zivković-Gvozdeni completed his schooling in October 1889 and returned to Serbia.

-In October 1889, Zivković-Gvozdeni was appointed acting commander of the 3rd Guards Battalion.
+In October 1889, Zivković was appointed acting commander of the 3rd Guards Battalion.
 At the same time, he taught shooting and rifle fighting at the Great School.
 In October 1890. he became the commander of the Pitomačka company Military Academy.
 He remained in that position until 12 June 1891, when he was assigned to serve in the General Staff Department of the General Military Department of the Ministry of War.

 From October 1891 to August 1893.
-Zivković-Gvozdeni was made acting, and then commander of the 6th Infantry Battalion.
+Zivković was made acting, and then commander of the 6th Infantry Battalion.
 Then, until June 1894, Zivković-Gvozdeni served as commander of the 3rd Guards Regiment.
 He was appointed acting Chief of Staff of the Command of the Šumadija Divisional Area on 1 June 1894, and on 9 September of the same year, Chief of Staff of the Infantry Inspection.

 On 10 December 1894, Zivković-Gvozdeni was transferred, for the second time, to the General Staff Department of the General Military Department of the Ministry of War.
 He was the commander of the infantry non-commissioned officer school from 22 March 1895, to 18 March 1897.
 From then until December 1897, he was the commander of the 14th infantry regiment and the commander of the place in Knjaževac.
-On December 25, 1897, Zivković-Gvozdeni was appointed infantry officer of the Corps Department in the Active Army Command.
+On December 25, 1897, Zivković was appointed infantry officer of the Corps Department in the Active Army Command.

 In 23 March 1900, Zivković-Gvozdeni became the acting commander of Timočka, and then from 30 October 1901, the commander of the Drina Infantry Brigade.
 From 19 April 1902 to 11 October 1902, he was the commander of Nis, and then he became the commander of the Timok divisional area.
 In addition to command duties, from May to October 1902, Zivković-Gvozdeni taught tactics at the Military Academy.
 From July 1903, Zivković-Gvozdeni was also appointed a member of the Higher Military Council.
 At the end of March 1908, he was appointed director of the Military Academy, and the following month he was appointed infantry inspector.